houseabsolute/Time-Local/README.md

 Both `timelocal()` and `timegm()` croak if given dates outside the supported range.

-As of version 5.12.0, perl has stopped using the underlying time library of the operating system it's running on and has its own implementation of those routines with a safe range of at least +/ 2\*\*52 (about 142 million years).
+As of version 5.12.0, perl has stopped using the time implementation of the operating system it's running on.
+Instead, it has its own implementation of those routines with a safe range of at least +/- 2\*\*52 (about 142 million years)

 ## Ambiguous Local Times (DST)